nayeemquayum/feature_engineering/README.md

 #We'll do EDA and feature engineering and then run
-a decision tree algorithm on the data predict the survival chance of a passenger.
+a decision tree algorithm on the titanic data to predict the survival chance of a passenger.
 We'll use
 -ydata-profiling to understanding the data